Tokens in Modern engine

-Tokens are placeholders for dynamic data within documents.
+Tokens in Modern template engine are placeholders for dynamic data in documents.
 They work like variables that get replaced with values during document generation.

 Template: